 The association's reserves are constituted wholly by unrestricted funds and are all free reserves.
-As at 31 December 2020 the reserves stood at €426,393.
+As at 31 December 2021 the reserves stood at €440,304.
+In 2020 this stood at €426,393.
 The association pursues a policy of maintaining the reserves at least to the level of 6 months' expenditure in order to support ongoing activities.